 The Policy shall apply to all Corporate Social Responsibility projects / programmes undertaken by the Company in India as per Schedule VII of the Companies Act, 2013.

 The Corporate Social Responsibility Policy was approved and adopted by the Board at its meeting held on May 30, 2014 and was further amended at its meeting held February 02, 2016.
 The policy was later revised by the Board at its meeting held on February 11, 2021.

 The Company has a tradition of conducting business based on high values, principles and beliefs.
 Our commitment is towards reaching the goals with utmost respect for human values and to serve the interests of the Company with integrity.
 Good Corporate Governance entails that the interest of the employees, the shareholders and the society in general be protected at all times.

 The management realises that this is possible only if there exists an open and transparent culture wherein the concerns of the employees at all levels can be raised and expressed without fear of retribution.

 To achieve this objective the Whistle Blower Policy was approved and adopted by the Board at its meeting held on March 24, 2005 and amended on May 30, 2014.

 Further, the Audit Committee at its meeting held on July 23, 2019, recommended the new version of the Whistle Blower Policy which was approved by Board of Directors to be effective from August 1, 2019.
-This new Policy can be found at the below given link.
+Later, the Audit Committee recommended the revised version of the Whistle Blower Policy at its meeting held on May 25, 2021 which was approved and adopted by Board of Directors to be effective from June 01, 2021.
+This revised Policy can be found at the link given below.